RogueRope/SurvivalGuide/covid.md

 ## Some of the Covid changes
 * Move everything outside
 * There's no more buffet, you will go to a counter choose what you want, and take this outside.
-* The 2 shower rooms will only be used one bubble at the time.
+* The 2 shower rooms will only be used one couple at the time.
+* The darkroom is canceled. :-(

 ## Some basic tips/rules/measures: